-The proposed project, as conditioned, will not result in a significant adverse impact to scenic public views or character of the surrounding area.
-Therefore the Commission finds that, as conditioned, the proposed development is consistent with section 30251 of the Coastal Act.
+For the reasons set forth above, the Commission finds that, as conditioned, the proposed project is consistent with Section 30251 of the Coastal Act.

 D. Cumulative Impacts

 The proposed project involves the construction of a new single-family residence which is defined under the Coastal Act as new development.
 New development raises issues with respect to cumulative impacts on coastal resources.
 Sections 30250 and 30252 of the Coastal Act address the cumulative impacts of new development.